Please find below:

 Please note that we reserve the right to revise or amend these terms at any time to reflect changes to our business or changes in the law.
 Where these changes are significant we will endeavour to e-mail all of our registered users to make sure that they are informed of such changes.

-However, it is your responsibility to check these terms before each use of the Website.
+However, it is your responsibility to check these terms before each use of the Websites.

-When using this Website (and our online communications infrastructure including email and any enquiry forms that we may offer users or add in the future) you agree:
+When using these Websites (and our online communications infrastructure including email and any enquiry forms that we may offer users or add in the future) you agree:

 - any information you submit is accurate and truthful and you will keep this information accurate and up to date;